Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 _The installation process is relatively simple.
-First, setup AltServer on our PC/mac, use AltServer to install AltStore to our devices, then use AltStore to install uYouPlus.
+First, set up AltServer on our PC/Mac, use AltServer to install AltStore to our devices, then use AltStore to install uYouPlus.
 Your phone must be connected to your PC/mac during the whole process._

 # Table of Content
 * [Install AltStore](#install-altstore)